The Neighbors: Income

 The second most important occupational group in this neighborhood is

-clerical, assistant, and tech support occupations, with 28.3% of the residents employed.
+manufacturing and laborer occupations, with 24.4% of the residents employed.

 The Neighbors: Ethnicity / Ancestry